 Dust collection systems have been in use at plants in all industries in a myriad of applications around the world.
 However, all too often the system operation is sub-optimal due to a variety of issues with design, lack of maintenance, and over-use.
 The premise seems simple, yet even with a properly designed air mover, mistakes in design can lead to duct plugging, leaks, and system imbalance.

-Eric Maynard, senior consultant and the director of education at Jenike & Johanson, will present a webinar on Wednesday, November 08, 2017 at 2pm Eastern, where he will discuss the five most critical things to get right when you implement a dust collection system at your plant.
+In this webinar, Eric Maynard, senior consultant and the director of education at Jenike & Johanson, discusses the five most critical things to get right when you implement a dust collection system at your plant.
 These items include:

 - Determine the proper minimum conveying velocity